 Camp Echo’s success is linked to the unique contribution of the many individuals that make up the camp community, representing the various dimensions of diversity.
 A diverse community fosters cooperation and innovation, creating a better experience; that’s what keeps campers coming back to camp, filling camp year after year — everyone wins!

-The extra fee for Ranchers covers the rental of the extra horses used by the Ranchers.
-Comparatively, the additional amount charged for Ranchers is less than the cost of the equivalent — three sets of horseback riding lessons — three lessons a day for a week.
+The extra fee for Ranch Camp covers the rental of the extra horses used by the campers in this program.
+Comparatively, the additional amount charged for Ranch Camp is less than the cost of the equivalent — three sets of horseback riding lessons — three lessons a day for a week.

-Do members of a YMCA other McGaw pay member rates?
+Do members of a YMCA other than McGaw pay member discounted fees?

 Yes!
 We welcome members of any YMCA!
-However, unless you are a returning camper or sibling you must wait until the third, non-member registration period.
+However, unless you are a returning camper or sibling you must wait until the third, non-member registration phase.

 How do you set the fees for Camp Echo?